ecmwf/aviso/docs/source/reference/configuration.rst

 Type                   Enum [generic, ecmwf]
 Defaults               generic
 Command Line options   N/A
-Environment variable   AVISO_LISTENER_SCHEMA_PARSER
+Environment variable   AVISO_SCHEMA_PARSER
 Configuration file     .. code-block:: yaml

-                          listener_schema_parser: generic
+                          schema_parser: generic
 ====================   ============================

 Remote Schema
 ^^^^^^^^^^^^^^^^^^^^
 If `False` the listener schema is read locally from the expected default location.
 In this case all the configuration engine settings are ignored.
 If `True` the listener schema is retrieved dynamically from the configuration server when the application starts.
-More info in :ref:`configuration_cli`
+More info in :ref:`config_manage`

 ====================   ============================
 Type                   boolean